 Serving the Community for a Millennium

 CORHAMPTON CHURCH IS BELIEVED TO HAVE BEEN BUILT IN 1020 AND HAS BEEN IN CONTINUOUS USE FOR THE LAST 1000 years.
 It is a living monument to our rich heritage.
 In celebration, the community is planning a series of cultural and community events.
-With the help of The National Lottery Community Fund, Winchester City Council, and Hampshire County Council, the aim is to foster inclusivity across the whole village and to enable everyone to participate in the celebrations.
+With the help of The National Lottery Community Fund, the Meon Valley Arts Society, Winchester City Council, and Hampshire County Council, the aim is to foster inclusivity across the whole village and to enable everyone to participate in the celebrations.